jon-hall/node-intro/2-ffi/README.md

 #### Prerequisites
 In order to do this exercise you'll need to set your system up so [node-gyp](https://github.com/nodejs/node-gyp) works correctly, since this involves interfacing with native code (`node-gyp` is a tool which allows compiling C++ sources on a variety of platforms).

-In order to make sure the example will work on your system you need to follow the steps for installation in the `node-gyp` readme *(see link above)* - this mainly involves installing python and the VC++ compiler tools if you don't have them.
+In order to make sure the example will work on your system you need to follow the steps for installation in the `node-gyp` README *(see link above)* - this mainly involves installing python and the VC++ compiler tools if you don't have them.

 #### NPM install
 Once your machine is ready, you can run (from a prompt in the `2-ffi` directory)